Culture & new hire onboarding

 Solution & Results

 Sprouts implemented an Immersive Learning platform so new hires could experience the six Sprouts values in action.
-Learners build a “customer-first” mentality through complete immersion in Virtual Reality.
+Learners build a “customer-first” mentality through complete immersion in Virtual Reality skills training.

 more likely to remember all six company values vs. non-VR learners